MihailNovikow/laravel-rest-api-jwt-movies-service/README.md

-# laravel-rest-api-jwt-movies-service
- laravel rest api with jwt auth and movies service
+Laravel 9 with JWT Auth and movies service